 8. Thou shalt know your worth. (“Hey Ladies”)

-We’ve all been there before, being in a relationship that we know good and well we need to let go.
+We’ve all been there before, being in a relationship that we know good and well we need to let go of.
 Eventually, you’ll get tired of being mistreated because you know you deserve better.
 Make space for something greater and let it go.

 9. Thou shalt follow your intuition. (“Say My Name”)